db47h/grog/README.md

 ### Supported platforms

-Desktop: the app package supports GLFW and SDL2 which should cover Win/Mac/Linux/BSDs.
-I Since I can only test Linux, any contributions to make it compile out of the box on anything else is welcome.
+Desktop: the app package supports GLFW and SDL2 which should cover Windows, macOS, Linux and BSDs.
+Since I can only test Linux, any contributions to make it compile out of the box on anything else is welcome.

 Mobile: Android support is planned.
 Contributions welcome for iOS.

+Raspberry Pi: Support planned.
+The SDL2 frontend should work on the Pi, but this needs to be tested.

-Only OpenGL will be supported for the time being.
+Only OpenGL and OpenGL ES will be supported for the time being.

 ## TODO